Jean-PhilippeD/gladys-fhem/README.md

 - for Door contact sensor: contact

 If your device does multiple sensor, just add each sensor type in your name.
-For example, a devic which does brightness and motion sensor should/could be names as follow: yourDeviceId_brightness_motion
+For example, a device which does brightness and motion sensor should/could be named as follow:
+- yourDeviceId_brightness_motion

-Be sure to ger unique naming cause this will be the unique id for Gladys (but probably for FHEM also).
+Be sure to get unique naming cause this will be the unique id for Gladys (but probably for FHEM also).

 ### Gladys side